|Football fans can spend an afternoon behind the scenes at the Camp Nou Experience tour.|

 Review by: Tim Sansom

 Review: This was the second time that I had visited the Catalan capital but the first time that I had visited a foreign city on my own.
 The centre piece of the trip was the opportunity to watch FC Barcelona play Granada at Camp Nou.
-Back in 2011, I had enjoyed the Camp Nou experience.
+A few years ago I had enjoyed the Camp Nou experience.

 Camp Nou Stadium

 The Camp Nou stadium had maintained its lustre during the two years and two months since my stadium experience.
 Confident that I could survive in a foreign football stadium without making a fool of myself, and uplifted by comments from the locals hoping that I would enjoy the football from their team, I had got myself into a pre-match frenzy of excitement.
 I just had to tackle the journey to the stadium.

 Schooled on the UK experience of packed trains, lost buses closed tube stations due to overcrowding, and police seemingly on every street corner, I found this journey to Camp Nou to be surprisingly hassle free.
 You can access the stadium via Collblanc and Badal on Metro L5 and wend your way through acres of Spanish flats and small cafes.
 You can also travel to Maria Cristina and Palau Reial on Metro L3.
 I took L3 to Maria Cristina and although there were a number of people on the train and in the area around the station, it was not especially busy.

 There seemed to be no signs from the station to Camp Nou, and I got to the stadium on my vague memory of the topography of the area, and a park nearby to the stadium.
 I arrived at Camp Nou with feverish expectation, but found all of the gates to be shut in advance of an official opening time.
 Getting into the stadium grounds felt like the first people who ran across the Wembley turf to be at the front for the 1985 Live Aid concert.